michaelaklin/retrodesign/README.md

 ## Getting Started

-This project allows Stata users to compute Gelman and Carlin's Type-S and Type-M errors in Stata.
+This project allows Stata users to compute Gelman and Carlin's Type-S and Type-M errors.

 ### Prerequisites